300

 ABS 309 Critical Thinking & Writing

-This intensive writing course equips students with skills that assist them in thinking critically and writing descriptively about social and behavioral life experiences.
-Students learn key elements of writing effectively within the social and behavioral sciences, including engaging beginnings, summarization, arguments and counter-arguments, evidence, analysis, and conclusions.
-This course is designed to support and challenge the student in strengthening academic writing and critical thinking skills.
-Pre-requisite(s): Admission to the Applied Behavioral Sciences B.A. program; or permission of Program Chair or designate.
-Co-requisite(s): None.
-2 quarter hours
+This intensive writing course equips students with skills that assist them in thinking critically and writing reflectively and descriptively about social and behavioral life experiences.
+Students learn key elements of writing effectively within the social and behavioral sciences, organized structure, use of author voice, evidence, analysis, and conclusions.
+Students read, reflect and analyze diverse authors' perspectives as one way to develop perspective and to expand critical reading skills.
+This course is designed to support the student in strengthening academic writing and critical thinking skills.

 2